-CDHE also reviews and approves all Capital Construction Regular and 1331 Emergency Supplemental requests from institutions.
-Regular Supplementals are due to CDHE and copied to OSPB in November as per Section 1.9, Budget Request Submission Schedule.
+CDHE also reviews and approves all Capital Construction Regular, 1331 Emergency, and Non-monetary Supplemental requests from institutions.
+Regular Supplementals are due to CDHE by July 1st and CDHE will send approved copies to OSPB by September 2nd as per Section 1.9, Budget Request Submission Schedule.
 1331 Emergency Supplementals are reviewed as required due to their circumstances.
 CDHE will provide copies of all capital documents and supplementals to the Office of the State Architect (OSA) for technical review.
+Capital renewal related supplementals must be sent directly to OSA with copies to CDHE.

-Prior to the submission due date, CDHE staff may conduct site visits at institutions of higher education during the months of May, June, and July.
+Prior to the submission due date, CDHE staff may conduct site visits at institutions of higher education during the months of May and June.
 The site visit will review the status of facilities that may be considered for State funding.

 Most State-funded capital projects require a program plan to be on file.
 These plans must be reviewed and approved by CCHE.
 State-funded program plan requests for CCHE approval will not be considered outside of the normal State budget cycle.
-CCHE will not review and/or approve program plans for any State-funded projects after July 28, 2018 for FY 2019-20.
+CCHE will not review and/or approve program plans for any State-funded projects after June 10, 2019 for FY 2020-21.